-Richard A. Baker, 54, the Chairman of our board of directors, has served as one of our directors since our inception in 2007, as Executive Chairman of our board of directors between 2009 and 2012 and as Non-Executive Chairman from 2012 until present.
-Mr. Baker is the Chief Governour and Executive Chairman of the Hudson's Bay Company, a diversified North American retail organization, which owns and operates Lord & Taylor, Saks, Inc., and the Hudson's Bay Company.
-From 1988 until 2005, Mr. Baker served in various capacities, including President, Chief Operating Officer and Senior Vice President of National Realty & Development Corp., a real estate development company owned by him together with his father, Robert C. Baker, who was formerly one of our directors.
+Richard A. Baker, 55, the Chairman of our board of directors, has served as one of our directors since our inception in 2007, as Executive Chairman of our board of directors between 2009 and 2012 and as Non-Executive Chairman from 2012 until present.
+Mr. Baker is the Chief Governour and Executive Chairman of the Hudson's Bay Company, a diversified North American retail organization, which owns and operates Saks, Inc., and the Hudson's Bay Company.
+Since 1988, Mr. Baker has served in various capacities, including President, Chief Operating Officer and Senior Vice President and is now Chairman of National Realty & Development Corp., a real estate development company.
 National Realty & Development Corp. owns and manages a real estate portfolio which includes shopping centers and corporate business centers located in 20 states.
-National Realty & Development Corp.'s tenants include prominent retailers such as Walmart, Kohl's, Lowe's, Galleria Kaufhof, The Home Depot, Sears, Staples, Supervalu and T.J.
+National Realty & Development Corp.'s tenants include prominent retailers such as Walmart, Kohl's, Lowe's, The Home Depot, Sears, Staples, Supervalu and T.J.
 Maxx.
-Mr. Baker received a B.S. in Hotel Administration from Cornell University and serves on the Dean's Advisory Board of the hotel and real estate program.
+Mr. Baker received a B.S. in Hotel Administration from Cornell University and serves on the Dean's Advisory Board of the hotel and real estate program and as a Trustee of the university.
 We believe Mr. Baker's significant prior experience as a founder, an executive officer and a director of numerous real estate companies makes him qualified to serve as a director.